Birkebeineren Ski Stadium: Events

 During the 1994 Winter Olympics, the venue hosted ten cross-country skiing events, six biathlon events and two Nordic combined events.
 Over 203,000 people applied for the 31,000 seats for the relay.
 During the 1994 Winter Paralympics, the venue hosted the Paralympic Nordic skiing events and Paralympic biathlon.

 The FIS Cross-Country World Cup has been hosted three times, in 1993, 2000 and 2002, all in February or March.
 The FIS Nordic Combined World Cup has been hosted seven times at the stadium, in 1998, 2000, 2003, 2005, 2006, 2009 and 2010.
 All tournaments have been held in December, and have seen the ski jumping competition hosted at Lysgårdsbakken, the Olympic ski jumping hill in Lillehammer.
 Birkebeineren hosted Biathlon World Cup events from 1993 to 1997.
 The stadium has also since 1992 been used as the goal area for Birkebeinerrennet, an annual ski marathon with thousands of participants.
 It has also hosted the Norwegian Nordic Ski Championships in 1993.
 Lillehammer hosted the 2016 Winter Youth Olympics; the cross-country, Nordic combined and biathlon events took place at Birkebeineren.

 Results

-The following is a list of all Winter Olympics and World Cup events to be held at the stadium.
+The following is a list of all Winter Olympics and World Cup events to be held at the stadium until December 2010.
 It includes date, sport (cross-country skiing, Nordic combined or biathlon), tournament, distance, and top three athletes (gold, silver and bronze).